dbgarlisch/ScratchArea/README.md

   <dt><code>cellVarName</code></dt>
   <dd>If provided, this var receives the cell's indices.</dd>
   <dt><code>minFirstOrder</code></dt>
-  <dd>If 1, edge indices are rearranged with the minimum index first.</dd>
+  <dd>If 1, edge indices are reversed, if needed, so that the minimum index value is first.</dd>
   <dt><code>revVarName</code></dt>
-  <dd>If provided, this var receives a list of flags.
+  <dd>If provided, this var receives a list of edge flags.
 A flag is set to 1 if the
 	  edge was min first reversed.</dd>
 </dl>